paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Creating a Tree Container

-For no particularly good reason a new database is created with a static property. `Trees` is type agnostic, so no additional information is required.
+For no particularly good reason a new tree is created with a static property. `Trees` is type agnostic, so no additional information is required.
 The tree contains state including the current branch, array or leaf node.
 It starts by pointing at the root node.

 ```c#
 var tree = Trees.Instance;